A Guide to the Top 4 WordPress eCommerce Plugins for 2024

 With WooCommerce, you can sell anything, including physical and digital goods.
 It’s hugely scalable — you can sell one product or thousands of products — and there are plugins that will extend WordPress to do just about anything.

 - Easy to extend.
 There are hundreds of WooCommerce extensions (aka plugins) available, which you can use to add just about any functionality to your store, from marketing and shipping to social media and subscriptions.

 - Hundreds of WooCommerce themes.
 There are also hundreds of WooCommerce-compatible themes available, which you can use to make the most of WooCommerce’s full feature set.

 - Supports physical and digital products.
 With WooCommerce, you can sell anything, from healthy meal subscriptions to t-shirt printing and designer dog collars.

 - Payment and shipping options.
-WooCommerce comes with built-in payment processing support for Stripe and PayPal.
-You can also accept credit cards, direct bank transfer, checks or cash on delivery.
+WooCommerce comes with built-in payment processing via WooCommerce Payments, which enables your store to accept credit cards, debit cards, Apple Pay, and other digital wallets.
 You can add other payment options using extensions, and also calculate shipping and taxes.

 - Support and documentation.
 The official WooCommerce site provides extensive documentation on how to set up and use WooCommerce.
 You can also find help in the WordPress.org support forums.

 - Can be overwhelming.
 When you install WooCommerce for the first time, there’s a wizard that can help you set up the basics.
 But it can still be quite intimidating for beginners.